Only people can

 Although today, the use of digital media has brought about the spectre of the ‘redundant salesperson.’
 The soft skills that were so important thirty years ago are often lost on the potential impresarios of today.

-What value is the educated connection?
+What value has the educated connection?
 The business landscape continues to change alongside an ever-evolving digital influence and it is proven that those who don’t adapt, are lost.

 Ambitious individuals can evolve in step within the forward-thinking company.
 Although, the one thing that cannot be overlooked is that people buy from people.
 You may have the best product in the market although if you cannot personally relate to the prospective customer you may be lost.

-There will always be a special place in business for those individuals who are able to develop meaningful relationships, and trust.
+There will always be a special place in business for those individuals who are able to develop meaningful, trustworthy relationships.

 In-person networking continues to support the organisation that values the soft-skills, those personal experiences that only people bring to ‘the room.’